Best Free Cookie Consent Tools in 2026 — Honestly Compared

 Consentify is built around a different premise: most sites don't need enterprise compliance tooling, they need something fast, clean, and easy to maintain.
 The script is lightweight and served from an edge network, which means it doesn't meaningfully affect page speed.
 The visual editor gives you real control over how the banner looks — not just a color picker, but actual layout and text customization.

 The free plan covers one domain with no watermark, which is genuinely unusual in this space.
 Paid plans are priced for small businesses and agencies rather than enterprise contracts.
+There's also a dedicated WordPress plugin if you prefer a no-code setup.

 Best for: Developers, small businesses, and agencies who want a clean, fast banner without paying enterprise prices.